 Not only does LSAC administer the entrance exam, it also offers the Official Guide to U.S. Law Schools.
 The guide assists the student in preparation for the exam, applying to law school, and the study of law.
 The student’s academic advisor, the Office of Career Development, and the Pre-Law advisor will gladly assist the student at this juncture.
-Booklets are available in the Office of Career Development.
+Booklets and an LSAT study guide are available in the Office of Career Development.

 It should be noted that the LSAT may be taken more than once.
 The scores are combined and averaged, however, making it difficult to significantly raise your score on repeated attempts at the exam.

-It is important to score well on the LSAT (Law School Admissions Test).
-A study guide is available in the Office of Career Development.
-This office also has catalogs from law schools across the country.
-Through a computer program it is possible to search for a law school which matches one’s criteria for size, location, and available financial aid.
+The Office of Career Development at Defiance College offers a variety of information for the prospective law student.
+Catalogs of many law schools across the country are on file, along with resources to help you write your personal statements.
+Through a computer program, it is possible to search for a law school which matches one’s criteria for size, location, and available financial aid.
 The Director of Career Development will help you distinguish between the qualities of law schools and locate the law school that is right for you.